seansica/resume/edit-me/cms/personal.md

 location: Boston, MA
 familyName: Sica
 givenName: Sean
-title: Sr Software Systems Engineer
+title: Sr. Software Systems Engineer
 ---

 I am a jack-of-all-trades engineer with an active DoD secret clearance.
 I have an extensive background in IT Operations, network engineering, and DevOps.
 I have nearly a decade of technology experience, spread between MSPs, Corporate IT, and software engineering.
 Since completing my B.S. in computer science, I have been primarily focused on web development with a focus on back-end distributed services.